FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/WritingCustomShaders.md

 ## Deferred Shaders

 Most of the time you will want to write your shaders as forward shaders, as those allow for much greater flexibility and are generally easier to work with.
-Unless you have experience both with both shaders and deferred renderering in Unity I'd advise against trying to write your own deferred one.
+Unless you have experience both with both shaders and deferred renderering in Unity I'd advise against trying to write your own deferred shader.
 If that doesn't discourage you, you'll have to look directly at how Verdant itself does it.

 Start by having a look at the file Shader_Verdant_Standard in Verdant > Runtime > Resources > Shaders.
 This is a Surface Shader which supports both forward and deferred rendering.
 It is by and large a typical Surface Shader but performs some additional work to pass along Verdant specific data like translucency.